Celtic Wedding

 Celtic Wedding is an album of traditional Breton music performed by the Irish band The Chieftains.
 The album features guest performances by Breton artists Nolwen Monjarret, Bernard Pichard, Alain Guerton and Michel Bertae.
-Nolwen Monjarret later appeared on the Chieftains' 1991 album, The Bells of Dublin, performing "A Breton Carol" with the band.
+The recording of "A Breton Carol" featuring Nolwen Monjarret later appeared on the Chieftains' 1991 album, The Bells of Dublin.

 The album's liner notes state that the music was selected from a publication entitled Tonioù Breizh-Izel (Traditional Tunes from Lower Brittany), which contains over 3,000 tunes collected by Polig Monjarret, who collaborated with Paddy Moloney in choosing the tunes for the album.
 The original album's cover features a painting by the Scottish painter Alexander Goudie of a country fair attended by people and animals.
 This was later changed in more recent reprints to a cover photo of windblown rocks.
-Celtic Wedding was nominated for a Grammy Award in 1986.

 The making of the album was sponsored by Brittany Ferries.

+Celtic Wedding was nominated for a Grammy Award in 1988.